SimplyDo/yourcarry-source/contents/items/fjallraven-rucksack/index.md

 Large backpack in classic Fjällräven style.
 Perfect for both everyday use in town or time spent in the forest.

-The main compartment is loaded from the top, comes equipped with a snow lock and has an inner pocket with a padded bottom to hold a laptop.
-It also has a removable seat pad and a pocket that holds a thermos in an upright position, and the light-coloured lining makes it easier to see the contents.
+The main compartment has an inner pocket with a padded bottom to hold a laptop and a very handy pocket to hold a thermos or bottle in an upright position!

+It also comes with  a removable seat pad.
 The top lid is held in place by straps that attach to metal nubs on the front.

-One large front pocket and side pockets.
+One large front pocket that you can access quickly (think wallet, phone, tablet, etc) and two good sized side pockets.